vernonclarke/SPNfinal/README.md

    ```
    On Windows:

-   Installing on Windows is slightly diiferent as NEURON cannot be installed initally via the terminal using 'pip install neuron'.
+   Installing on Windows is slightly diiferent as NEURON cannot be installed via the terminal using 'pip install neuron'.

-   Neuron must be installed via a downloaded setup.exe.
+   Instead, Neuron must be installed via a downloaded setup.exe.

    There is a separate 'environment_pc.yml' for Windows.
 Limited testing on a Windows laptop showed the simulations working.